Port vs Starboard: Cruise Ship Left and Right Sides

 However, during more modern nautical communications, the word “larboard” sounded too similar to “starboard.”
 Thus, the left side of a ship needed a more distinctive name.

-This is why we have the word “port” today for a ship’s right side.
+This is why we have the word “port” today for a ship’s left side.
 We can all agree that “port” and “starboard” are two very different sounding words, which is essential for communication at sea, especially between captains.